 A brief history of cranberries in America

 They are among North America’s native fruits and were originally named “craneberries” by the Pilgrims, who thought the plants’ blossoms resembled the bill of the Sandhill crane.

 By the Nineteenth Century, the popularity of cranberries took off in Europe.
 And farmers began to plant the American fruit throughout Britain and Scandinavia.

-Thanks to Ocean Spray, cranberries are now enjoyed year-round in juice blends, the Cape Codder cocktail and, my personal favorite, dried and served like tart raisins.
+Thanks to Ocean Spray, cranberries are now enjoyed year-round in juice blends, the Cape Codder cocktail and dried and served like tart raisins.
+(But if you want to experience the best of fresh cranberries, try my candied cranberry recipe.)
 However, they’re better known as an aid in fighting urinary tract infectious than as a tool in amorous pursuits.

 But these glistening, red globes are packed with nutrients beneficial to sexual health.
-For starters, cranberries are rich in Vitamin C. Vitamin C is clinically proved to keep sex glands running.
-They are also a source of Vitamin A, important for reproduction.
-(Vitamin A is also key for a healthy immune system.)
-In addition, they aid the circulatory system.
-And cranberries are a good source of fiber, (great for keeping you long, lean and ready for action).
+For starters, one of the most notable benefits of cranberry is that this crimson fruit is rich in vitamin C. Vitamin C is clinically proved to keep sex glands running.
+The berries are also a source of vitamin A, important for reproduction.
+(Incidentally, vitamin A is also key for a healthy immune system.)

-Look for the brightest, sexiest red berries and start pumping up your libido with these little rubies of fall.
+Look for the brightest, sexiest red berries and start pumping up your libido with vibrancy of tart cranberries.

 FREE APHRODISIAC NEWSLETTER

 Subscribe to our free aphrodisiac newsletter